zoolanders/documentation/src/essentials-for-yootheme-pro/guides/custom-condition-rule.md

 ---
-description: Learn now to create a Custom Access Condition Rule
+description: Learn now to create a Custom Access Condition Rule for Access and others
 ---

 # Create a Custom Condition Rule

-Learn how to create a Custom Access Condition Rule.
+{{ $frontmatter.description }}.

 Follow the bellow steps to create your custom rule, you can alternatively use this [rule example](https://github.com/zoolanders/ytp-condition-rules) in GitHub which includes more details and a working code.
 Also notice that core rules are a useful resource to get started and can be found in the `modules/condition/rules` directory relative to the [installation folder](/essentials-for-yootheme-pro/installation).